 Communication with your tutor and fellow students is an important part of most online courses.
 For fully online courses the discussion forums will form the heart of the study experience and will be the tool you use most to communicate with your tutor and other students.
-Even on courses where most communication happens face to face the discussion forums can still act as an important way of disseminating course information and sharing news.
+Even on courses where most communication takes place face-to-face the discussion forums can still act as an important way of disseminating course information and sharing news.
 If you have a problem with the course materials, or if you wish to speak to your tutor privately, you can also use email to contact your tutor.

 Activities using discussion forums can be identified on the course website by the forums icon, which looks like this: .
 You can also access discussion forums by clicking ‘Forums’ in the ‘Activities’ block on your course homepage.
 Depending on how your course has been set up, you may also be able to link to a specific discussion forum from within the course materials.